 Step 6: Explore Locales

-You can try moving the plot to various locations to make things more interesting.
+Another writing piece of advice for mystery is exploring different interesting locations.
+You can try moving the plot to various locations to make things more interesting in mystery writing.
 Each of these locations might enhance the plot or generate new plot points.
 This adds a lot of variety and depth to the story.

-You can also change the locations to unsettle the reader a little bit.
+You can also change the locations to unsettle the reader a little bit with sudden twists.
 This change might also give the detective a new perspective on the crime.

-The climax of your story has to be perfect.
-By this time, your readers should have a fairly good idea of what the crime is, who committed it and why.
+The climax of your mystery writing has to be perfect.
+By this time, your readers should have a fairly good idea of what the crime is, who committed it, and why.
 This will allow you to come up with an ending that satisfies them or ends on a cliffhanger.

 You can also end it in such a way where the sleuth does not solve the mystery, but there are enough clues for others to do so.
 Or you can leave some unanswered questions for your readers to ponder.